-Maximum distance B at 219 mm (8.62 in) the longest chain section
+Maximum distance B from 219 mm (8.62 in)

+18 chain rollers at the

+longest chain section

-- " If distance B is greater than the specified measurement: - Change the drivetrain kit.
+If distance B is greater than the specified measurement: Change the drivetrain kit.

-When you replace the chain, you should also change the rear sprocket and engine sprocket.
+When a new chain is mounted, the rear sprocket and engine sprocket should also be changed.
 New chains wear out faster on an old, worn rear sprocket or engine sprocket.

 - Check the chain sliding guard for wear.

-- " If the lower edge of the chain pins is in line with or below the chain sliding guard:
+- " If the lower edge of the chain pins is in line with, or below, the chain sliding guard:

-- Change the chain sliding guard. 🔦
+- Change the chain sliding guard. 🔌

-- Check the chain sliding guard for tightness.
+- Check that the chain sliding guard is firmly seated.

 - " If the chain sliding guard is loose:

 - Tighten the screws on the chain sliding guard.

 Guideline